 All basic texts are on loan to students for their use during their unit of study or during the school year.
 Students are reminded that all books have a written number in them and students must check in the book with the corresponding number at the end of the school year.
-Fines will be levied against students who either loose books or return books that show excessive damage as a result of use from that school year.
+Fines may be levied against students who either loose books or return books that show excessive damage as a result of use from that school year.
 The fine for books varies according to the cost of replacement.
 Books are to be kept clean and handled carefully.
 Library books and other instructional materials will be handled in the same manner.
-Unpaid fines will result in a withholding of report cards at the end of each semester and possibly loss of field day at the end of the year.
+Unpaid fines may result in a withholding of report cards at the end of each semester and possibly other consiquences.